-We are NOT providers of Allegiance, Anthem Blue Cross Blue Shield, Health Keepers, Highmark, and United Healthcare.
+We are NOT providers of Allegiance, Anthem Blue Cross Blue Shield, Health Keepers, Highmark, United Healthcare, and federal insurance plans.

 We accept most pre-verified insurances to cover abortion services in all of our facilities.
 All of our facilities accept Maryland Medicaid.
 If your insurance is through an employee of the federal government, it will not cover abortion services.
 If you do not have insurance or your insurance does not cover the procedure, we work with local funding programs to assist with costs.

 Insurance Verification Form: Patients may fill out their insurance information for prior verification.
 Insurance information must be received more than 24 hours before a scheduled appointment to be verified by the appointment time.